- About ME

 You are here

 How to use this page: Forms and Policies are organized by degree and are ordered to follow the degree timeline for the typical student.
 The section labeled Common contains information that is relevant to all graduate students in ME.
 Please contact the Academic Services Office if you need additional clarification on a policy or if there is any difficulty locating information for a form.

 To petition, the Petition for Modification or Waiver of Regulation form is submitted as an email attachment sent to firstname.lastname@example.org, or dropped off as a hard copy to the ME Academic Services Office (2206 G.G.
 Brown).
-Students should always attach supporting documentation (e.g. a course syllabi) to strengthen their case.
+Students should always attach supporting documentation (e.g. a course syllabus).
 The result of the petition will be communicated via email.